wszgrcy/static-injector/readme.md

 # Different from `injection-js`

 - `injection-js` belongs to dynamic dependency injection and is a version used before Angular5.
-After Angular5, it has been converted to static dependency injection
-- In theory, it would be faster than `injection-js` (otherwise Angular wouldn't do the replacement...), but there was no benchmark done
+Currently no longer updated
 - The two are basically interchangeable (the details need to be adjusted)

 - Support the use of `inject` during construction